quercia-dev/birdclef2025/README.md

 ## Data Augmentation

-We experimented with data augmentation by employing the vast amounts of unlabelled data, in order to produce more data, especially for underrepresented data classes.
-We obtained new samples by starting from a labelled recording and interpolating its mel spectrogram with the that of a uniformly samples clip from the unlabelled data; the new label is computed as an interpolation of the labels of the two recordings.
+We experimented with data augmentation by employing the vast amounts of unlabeled data, in order to produce more data, especially for underrepresented data classes.
+We obtained new samples by starting from a labeled recording and interpolating its mel spectrogram with the that of a uniformly samples clip from the unlabeled data; the new label is computed as an interpolation of the labels of the two recordings.

 ## Label Smoothing